M66B/FairEmail/FAQ.md

 You can synchronize Gmail categories by creating filters to label categorized messages:

-* Create a new filter via Gmail > Settings (wheel) > Filters and Blocked Addresses > Create a new filter
+* Create a new filter via Gmail > Settings wheel > See all settings > Filters and Blocked Addresses > Create a new filter
 * Enter a category search (see below) in the *Has the words* field and click *Create filter*
 * Check *Apply the label* and select a label and click *Create filter*